jarun/imgp/README.md

        $ imgp -wrackx 1366x1000 -s 51200

-7. Generate thumbnail of the last modified file in the current dir:
+7. Generate a 64px adapative thumbnail of the last modified file in the current dir:

        #!/usr/bin/env sh